kenthong/book_app/book_app_server/README.md

 This book_app_server needs a recent version Node.js installed

-To install the Node.js, you can use Node Version Manager (nvm) https://github.com/nvm-sh/nvm
+To install the Node.js, you can use Node Version Manager (nvm)

+https://github.com/nvm-sh/nvm

+https://nodejs.org/en

-To install the latest Node.js
+To install the lts Node.js

 nvm install --lts
-https://nodejs.org/en

-run "node -v" to check node is installed node -v v18.18.0
+run "node -v" to check node is installed

+node -v

+v18.18.0

 It also need to install npm

 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 run "npm -v" to check npm is installed